 Take Away for RBTs and ABA practitioners

 The extinction process is effective.
 However, it requires patience, determination, and consistency.
+Want to see where your knowledge stands?
+Quiz yourself with our rbt practice questions.

 Want to learn more about applied behavior analysis, or what you need to know as a registered behavior technician?
 Check out my YouTube channel: RBT Exam Review – RBT Competency and Exam Practice